mpv-player/mpv/DOCS/man/vo.rst

         analogous to their ``scale`` counterparts.
 The default is ``oversample``.

-        Note that the maximum supported filter radius is currently 3, and that using filters with larger radius may introduce isues when pausing or framestepping, proportional to the radius used.
+        Note that the maximum supported filter radius is currently 3, and that using filters with larger radius may introduce issues when pausing or framestepping, proportional to the radius used.
 It is recommended to stick to a radius of 1 or 2.